Bloc/portfolio-kami/_portfolio/realtalk.md

 {:.center}
 ![]({{ site.baseurl }}/img/codesnippet9.png)

 Another important concept that may seem obvious is to name things to describe what is being passed around.
 The power of Angular is the ability to use a given name to refer to a much larger set of information such as a function.
 Argument names should make sense with the expected result otherwise there can be a lot of confusion and lack of clarity as to what is being passed and returned.
-Bacon ipsum dolor amet filet mignon meatball spare ribs fatback bacon shankle.
-Kielbasa andouille fatback salami, boudin bresaola pig alcatra turkey spare ribs jerky.
-Corned beef bresaola leberkas salami alcatra beef landjaeger venison shank bacon meatloaf beef ribs picanha.
-Leberkas sausage brisket porchetta shankle prosciutto chicken picanha kielbasa pig kevin t-bone turducken filet mignon jowl.

 > "When I first looked at Real Talk, I thought the layout was boring and the messages were laid out in a way that the flow of the conversation didn't seem intuitive.
 Now with the changes in the layout, I like how I can see the usernames and the time the messages were sent.
 I also liked how the font wasn't a boring one."